guyfarley/GuyFarley/README.md

 <!-- ![Guy Farley Banner Header](./banner8.png) -->

-<h3>👨🏻‍💻 Full Stack Software Developer</h3>
+<h3>👨🏻‍💻 Full Stack Software Engineer</h3>

-Software developer with exceptional communication and problem-solving skills.
+Software engineer with exceptional communication and problem-solving skills.
 A collaborative, selfless team member who is client-focused and highly adaptable.
 Extensive background in marketing and project management, with a strong belief that good tech improves work and life.

 When I'm not `coding`, you can find me fly fishing on the Deschutes or out grabbing a pint at a local brewery.
 I love making connections in the tech community, so feel free to reach out!